network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## Final Algorithm

-Considering the previous two sections, where we explain what the meaning of working conditions is and the definition of responsiveness, we can design the final algorithm.
-In order to measure the worst-case latency we need to transmit traffic at the full capacity of the path as well as ensure the buffers are filled to the maximum.
+Considering the previous two sections, where we explained the meaning of working conditions and the definition of responsiveness, we can now describe the design of final algorithm.
+In order to measure the worst-case latency, we need to transmit traffic at the full capacity of the path as well as ensure the buffers are filled to the maximum.
-We can achieve this by continuously adding HTTP sessions to the pool of connections in a ID (Interval duration - default to 1 second) interval.
-This will ensure that we quickly reach capacity and full buffer occupancy.
+We can achieve this by continuously adding HTTP sessions to the pool of connections in an ID (Interval duration - default to 1 second) interval.
+This technique ensures that we quickly reach full capacity full buffer occupancy.
 First, the algorithm reaches stability for the goodput.
-Once goodput stability has been achieved, responsiveness probes are being transmitted until responsiveness stability is reached.
+Once goodput stability has been achieved, responsiveness probes will be transmitted until responsiveness stability is reached.

-We consider both, goodput and responsiveness to be stable, when the standard deviation of the past MAD intervals is within SDT (Standard Deviation Tolerance - default to 5%) of the last of the moving averages.
+We consider both goodput and responsiveness to be stable when the standard deviation of the moving averages of the responsiveness calculated in the most-recent MAD intervals is within SDT (Standard Deviation Tolerance - default to 5%) of the moving average calculated in the most-recent ID.

 The following algorithm reaches working conditions of a network by using HTTP/2 upload (POST) or download (GET) requests of infinitely large